jedisct1/libsodium-signcryption/README.md

 ## Source code

 - The `src/tbsbr` directory contains the main source code, with the scheme implemented using the BLAKE2b hash function and the Ristretto255 group.
+This is the recommended version.
 - As an alternative, the `src/tbsbe` directory contains an version using the standard edwards25519 encoding.

 The API decription below assumes the `tbsbr` version is being used, but both versions have the exact same API with a different prefix.